Who is Pixel And Timber?

 Pixel and Timber is a partnership between two technically-minded Industrial Designers who live, work and teach in Cincinnati, OH.
 Our team values craftsmanship, elegance, and purity in everything from a handcrafted boat to a well-made cocktail.

 Brandon Leedy and David Parrott met at the University of Cincinnati, College of DAAP, in 2006.
 Both are graduates of its #1 ranked Industrial Design program, in which they both currently teach.
-In 2009, both joined Stress Engineering Services and created the design department, HELP* Design Co.
-This practice area grew from one full-time designer in 2009 to four by 2016.

 From 2006 - 2016, David worked exclusively at engineering firms where he married his knowledge of ergonomics, ethnography and user-centered design with his passion for design-for-manufacturing.
 In 2009, he co-founded the industrial design department at Stress Engineering Services.